bderrett/wordle_solver/README.md

 You win!
 ```

-It chooses words so as to minimize the expected logarithm of the number of remaining words.
+It chooses words so as to minimize the expected logarithm of the number of remaining words (see the information-theoretic justification [here](https://langproc.substack.com/p/information-theoretic-analysis-of)).
 It typically solves in three guesses.

 I wrote this because I was wondering which word to start with.
 It suggests "raise" (and considers the worst starting word to be "mamma").